Ridesharing Driver

 UpsideUp to 25¢/gal cash back

-Do Uber, Lyft, DoorDash etc Compensate Drivers for Gas?
+Do Uber, Lyft, DoorDash etc pay for gas?

-No. None of the gig apps directly compensate drivers for gas expenses.
-As a 1099 independent contractor, you must pay for your own fuel.
+None of the gig apps directly pay drivers for gas expenses.
+As a 1099 independent contractor, you must pay for your own fuel and you will not be reimbursed by any of the gig apps.

 However, you can offset the cost of gas with big tax savings from the standard mileage deduction.